The Cell Programming Language

 Cell is a domain-specific programming language designed to integrate with your language of choice in order to provide a number of features that have no equivalent in more conventional languages.

-Altough Cell is, in and of itself, a general-purpose language, that can be used to write entire applications (the Cell compiler, for example, is entirely written in Cell), that's not what it is designed for.
-It is, instead, meant to be used as a domain-specific language, much like, for example, tools like Lex and Yacc (or their more modern alternatives) are used for parsing: from Cell source code you can generate a set of classes in your language of choice, and use them in your existing projects.
-The only target language that is currently available is C++, but Java and C# are coming soon, and other languages will follow.
+Although Cell is, in and of itself, a general-purpose language, that can be used to write entire applications (the Cell compiler, for example, is entirely written in Cell), that's not what it is designed for.
+It is, instead, meant to be used as a domain-specific language, that complements your primary language, instead of replacing it.
+Compiling a Cell codebase produces a set of classes in your language of choice, which can be easily integrated into an existing project.
+Code generators for C++, Java and C# are already available, and other languages will follow.